Build and deploy Java to Azure Functions

 Get the code

-If you already have an app in GitHub that you want to deploy, you can try creating a pipeline for that code.
+If you already have an app in GitHub that you want to deploy, you can create a pipeline for that code.

-However, if you are a new user, then you might get a better start by using our sample code.
-In that case, fork this repo in GitHub:
+If you are a new user, fork this repo in GitHub:

 Create an Azure Functions app